Lindsey-Melkozerov-Mitchell/project_repo/README.md

 ## Project description:

-What had happened was that we scarped github to see what words came up in different languages, now we gotta look for the big tings

-The purpose and goal of this project is to be able to model programming languages based off of words used in project README.md
+The purpose and goal of this project is to be able to model programming languages based off of words used in project README.md.
+The corpus will be formed from the collection of texts from Github repositories that come up in findings when looking for the word "poker".
+After cleaning and exploring the data we have one ML model that will predict the programming language.

 ## Guiding questions:
 - What are the most common words in READMEs?